vinodh002/vinodh002/README.md

 - 👀 I’m interested to work on Front End Development
 - 🌱 I’m currently learning Full stack web development
 - 💞️ I’m looking to collaborate on React js projects
-- 📫 You can go through my web portfolio
+- 📫 You can go through my web portfolio link in bio

 <!---
 vinodh002/vinodh002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.